 Then press & release the “P” button.
 The number in the lower left shows the timer event number (1, 2, 3 etc) & whether you are setting the ON or OFF time for each event.
 So the first time you press “P” the timer shows “1” and “ON” in the corner — you are setting the start time for the first event.
-Press the D/H/M buttons to set the event start info.
-To have the event occur every day, push “D” until all the days of the week are shown (MO TU WE TH FR SA SU).
-When you’re done setting the event start info, press “P” again & set the same info for the first event’s end time.
+Press the H/M buttons to set the event start info.
+To have the event occur every day, make sure the display indicates “MO TU WE TH FR SA SU”.
+To change it, push the “D” button.
+When you’re done setting the event start info, press “P” again & set the same info for the event’s end time.
 Press the clock button when you’re done.

 Final step is press the “Manual” button until you see “AUTO”.
 That means the timer is ready to be triggered by the events that you set up.

 Press “Manual” whenever you need to override the timer.
 It cycles through AUTO -> ON -> AUTO -> OFF, so you may need to push the manual button several times to trigger ON.
 Remember to set the mode back to AUTO when you’re done — otherwise the events won’t trigger the timer.

 The “C/R” button resets the time if you make a mistake setting up an event.